1NF053C/penguin-pie/README.md

 This repo is the result of this investigation.
 It includes the following examples:
 - Same file Unit Test example
 - Asynchronous Test example
-- Read static JSON example
+- API Response fixture example (read static Json as mock http response)
-- Infrastructure (docker image and container) Test example
+- Infrastructure example (docker image and container)
 - Fuzz Test example

+All runnable from `pytest`.
 Small same file unit and async unit tests should be enough for now to keep troubleshooting and debugging simple.

 # pytest-exemplar